ASSISTANT, ASSOCIATE, OR PROFESSOR IN HUMAN GENOMICS AND PRECISION MEDICINE

 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

-At least three (3) years of post-doctoral training in the functional assessment of human genomic and/or epigenomic variants is preferred.
-Successful candidates will have a demonstrated potential for excellence in human genomics exemplified through their publications, grants, teaching, or seminars.
+At least two (2) years of post-doctoral training is required.
+Successful candidates will have a demonstrated potential for excellence in molecular diagnostics exemplified through their research, publications, grants, teaching, or seminars.
+ABMGG board certification/eligibility in clinical molecular diagnostics or the foreign equivalent is preferred.
 All candidates must have proven success in leading and conducting research and teaching appropriate to their stage of career.
 Associate/Full Professor candidates must possess experience and scholarly credentials for appointment with tenure at the University of Wisconsin-Madison (UW-Madison).
 A key consideration is the ability to and interest in working in a collaborative interdisciplinary environment.Additional Information:

 The Center for Human Genomics and Precision Medicine (CHGPM) was recently established at the University of Wisconsin-Madison to lead a large-scale expansion of the University's activities in applied genomics and personalized medicine.
 The CHGPM's multifaceted application of genomic sciences to clinical medicine encompasses basic, translational and clinical research as well as educational activities and community outreach.
 The Center now is entering a phase of rapid growth, recruiting multiple tenure-track faculty with expertise relevant to advancing scientific knowledge relevant to genomic medicine and developing new strategies for improving health.

-As a member of the Center, the successful candidate will have laboratory space in the Center's new facilities as well as significant financial resources for their research program.
+As a member of the Center, the successful candidate will be given space in the Center's new facilities, which includes CLIA-compliant diagnostic laboratory space, as well as significant financial resources for their research program.
 They also will have access to all of the benefits of a preeminent public research university that is 6th in the nation in research funding, including an extensive computational infrastructure as well as substantial omics-related core facilities.
 The Departments of Medical Genetics and Genetics, the Waisman Center, the Genome Center of Wisconsin, the UW Biotechnology Center, and the Carbone Cancer Center provide additional support for the local genetics/genomics community, which hosts the oldest and largest NIH-funded training graduate program in genetics, a MSc genetic counselling program, and ABMG-accredited fellowship programs.

-The successful candidate will have access to patient cohorts generated from the Center's clinical research activities, including a gene discovery-oriented Undiagnosed Diseases Program and a state-wide network for rapid genome sequencing of newborns.
-In addition, there are multiple opportunities for collaboration with scientists and clinicians at UW-Madison and its affiliates, including UW Health and the Marshfield Clinic Research Institute.
+The successful candidate will have access to patient cohorts generated from the Center's clinical research activities, including a gene discovery-oriented Undiagnosed Diseases Program and a developing state-wide network for rapid genome sequencing of newborns.
+Many opportunities exist to work with the Carbone Cancer Center's Molecular Tumor Board, which provides services statewide.
+In addition, there are multiple opportunities for collaboration with other scientists and clinicians at UW-Madison and its affiliates, including UW Health and the Marshfield Clinic Research Institute.